 What is Flatlock?

 Now to try the 3 thread flatlock stitch.
 Flatlock is a great design feature to achieve a casual, sporty look, particularly when it’s done using bulky nylon thread.
 I didn’t have any to hand so I stuck with the existing standard polyester thread already in.
 My first couple of tries weren’t great.
 The needle thread was too tight to allow the fabric edges to open out completely and lie adjacent to one another.
 A notch or two less tension and I achieved a satisfactory effect.
 The needle thread has to be really loose so you can pull open the seam.
-After a bit of further manipulation, I achieved a perfect flat seam on a T-shirt sleeve.
+After a bit of further manipulation, I achieved a good flat seam on a T-shirt sleeve.
 This would give your leisurewear a colourful accent and it looks so professional.

 How to sew rolled hems